Luka Kulenović

-Luka Kulenović (/sr/; born 29 September 1999) is a professional footballer who plays as a forward for Eredivisie club Heracles Almelo.
+Luka Kulenović (/sr/; born 29 September 1999) is a professional footballer who plays as a forward for Nemzeti Bajnokság I club Győr, on loan from Heracles Almelo.
 Born in Canada, he plays for the Bosnia and Herzegovina national team.

 Kulenović started his professional career at Željezničar Banja Luka, before joining Osijek II in 2019.
 In 2020, he switched to Kustošija.
 Later that year, he signed with Rudar Prijedor.
 Two years later, he joined Sloga Doboj.
 Kulenović was transferred to Slovan Liberec in 2023.
-The following year, he moved to Heracles Almelo.
+The following year, he moved to Heracles Almelo, who loaned him to Győr in 2026.

 Kulenović made his senior international debut for Bosnia and Herzegovina in 2024.

 Club career

 Early career

 Kulenović started playing football at Borac Banja Luka and played in the youth setups of Krupa and Trenčín, before signing with Željezničar Banja Luka in August 2018.
 He made his professional debut against Tekstilac on 25 August at the age of 18 and managed to score a goal.
 Kulenović scored his first career hat-trick in a triumph over Podrinje Janja on 18 May 2019.

 In August, he joined Croatian team Osijek II.
 In February 2020, he switched to Kustošija.

 In June, he went to Rudar Prijedor.

 In June 2022, he moved to Sloga Doboj.

 In July 2023, Kulenović signed for Czech side Slovan Liberec.

 In July 2024, he was transferred to Dutch outfit Heracles Almelo.
+In September 2026, he was sent on a season-long loan to Hungarian team Győr.